key4hep/EDM4hep/doc/VertexRecoParticleRecos.md

 - a `RecoParticleVertexAssociation` collection that links each of the input `ReconstructedParticle`s back to the `Vertex` from which they emerged.

-All of the steps will use function stubs whereever necessary and will mainly focus on setting the relations / associations.
+All of the steps will use function stubs wherever necessary and will mainly focus on setting the relations / associations.

 ### Creating vertices